Skip to content

 One agent.
 Nine stages.
 No black box.

 The agent is a sequence of small, named stages.
 Each has one job and a defined input and output.
-In Phase 1, every stage is illustrated with hand-authored mock data — no live model calls, no autonomous browsing, no real learning runtime.
+Every stage is illustrated with a hand-authored sample record — the format is concrete, and each figure is labelled at source.

-- 01
+1. 01

 Data Pack